dleutnant/influxdbr/README.md

 install.packages("influxdbr")
 ```

-You can install the dev version influxdbr from github with:
+You can install the dev version from github with:

 ``` r
 # install.packages("devtools")